rackerlabs/python-clouddns/README.rst

 from http://manage.rackspacecloud.com.

 Domains and records can be found by specifying their name or id.
-To enable debugging output, include the keyword argument debuglevel=1.
+To enable debugging output for the HTTP connection, include the keyword argument debuglevel=1.
+Additional debugging output is available by setting the 'PYTHON_CLOUDDNS_DEBUG' environment variable.

 List all domains::